datacarpentry/genomics-workshop/index.md

 ## Workshop Outlines

-There are three versions of this workshop which are arranged slightly differently and run either two days or three days.
+There are currently two versions of this workshop which are arranged slightly differently and run either two days or three days.

 > ## Genomics Workshop with R